 Spanish Islands Maps

 The images below show the Spanish Islands maps for the Canary and Balearic Islands.

-Tenerife is the largest of the Canary Islands and the most populated.
+The super island of Tenerife is the largest of the Canary Islands and the most populated.
 This Spanish Island also welcomes more tourists than any of it’s sister islands.
 The capital here is Santa Cruz de Tenerife.
 This is also the joint capital of the Canary Islands.

 For a great winter break, this is considered among most to be the best Canary Island which boasts many amazing attractions and resorts.
 Two of the best attractions here are Loro Parque and Siam Park.
 The awesome Mount Teide Volcano also lies on this island.